Curriculum information of Carey Baptist Grammar School

 Prerequisites

-An average of C or higher in Year 9 Mathematics.
+It is recommended that an average of D or higher is achieved in Year 9 Mathematics.

 Course Description

 Problem-solving and modelling is developed progressively throughout the course using real life situations to improve the student's ability to think laterally and write coherently on a mathematical topic.
-CAS technology is used extensively in the course, both as an instructional aid and a computational tool, while notebook computers are an integral part of the course.
+CAS technology is used extensively in the course, both as an instructional aid and a computational tool.

 Essential Questions